Men in Motion (Ages 9-13, Boys)

-Director Chris McCord, an alumnus of Moving in the Spirit, takes special care to provide each program participant with counseling and encouragement.
-Men in Motion members also take part in monthly educational workshops covering topics such as puberty and health, violence prevention, self-esteem and peer pressure, and conflict resolution training.
-This educational series is offered by trained educators and counselors.
+Students invited to be a part of the Men in Motion program by founder and director Chris McCord must sign a “commitment contract” outlining their goals and responsibilities.
+Mr. Chris, an alumnus of Moving in the Spirit, takes special care to provide each program participant with counsel and encouragement.
+Men in Motion members earn class points towards positive rewards, take part in monthly workshops covering topics such as puberty and health, violence prevention, self-esteem and peer pressure, and participate in conflict resolution training offered by trained professionals.